FredKSchott/snowpack/www/_template/concepts/build-pipeline.md

 "browserslist": ">0.75%, not ie 11, not UCAndroid >0, not OperaMini all",
 ```

 If you're worried about legacy browsers, you should also add a bundler to your production build.
-Check out our [section on bundling for production](#bundle-for-production) for more info.
+Check out our [section on bundling for deployment](/guides/bundling) for more info.

 Note: During development (`snowpack dev`) we perform no transpilation for older browsers.
 Make sure that you're using a modern browser during development.